Church (congregation): Description

 Among congregational churches, since each local church is autonomous, there are no formal lines of responsibility to organizational levels of higher authority.
 Deacons of each church are elected by the congregation.
 In some Baptist congregations, for example, deacons function much like a board of directors or executive committee authorized to make important decisions.
 Although these congregations typically retain the right to vote on major decisions such as purchasing or selling property, large spending, and the hiring or firing of pastors and other paid ministers.
 In many such local churches, the role of deacons includes pastoral and nurturing responsibilities.
 Typically, congregational churches have informal worship styles, less structured services, and may tend toward modern music and celebrations.

 Local churches united with others under the oversight of a bishop are normally called "parishes", by Roman Catholic, Eastern Orthodox, Anglican, and Lutheran communions.
 Each parish usually has one active parish church, though seldom and historically more than one.
 The parish church has always been fundamental to the life of every parish community, especially in rural areas.
 For example, in the Church of England, parish churches are the oldest churches to be found in England.
 A number are substantially of Anglo-Saxon date and all subsequent periods of architecture are represented in the country.
 Most parishes have churches that date back to the Middle Ages.
 Thus, such local churches tend to favor traditional, formal worship styles, liturgy, and classical music styles, although modern trends are common as well.

 Local parishes of the Roman Catholic Church, like episcopal parishes, favor formal worship styles, and still more traditional structure in services.
 The importance of formal office is also a distinctive trait; thus a solemn mass may include the presence of officers of the Knights of Columbus as an escort for the regional bishop when he is present.
 Likewise, vestments are valued to inculcate the solemnity of the Holy Eucharist and are typically more elaborate than in other churches.

 A local church may also be a mission, that is a smaller church under the sponsorship of a larger congregation, a bishop, or a greater church hierarchy.
 Often congregational churches prefer to call such local mission churches "church plants."

 A local church may also work in association with parachurch organizations.
 While parachurch organizations/ministries are vital to accomplishing specific missions on behalf of the church they do not normally take the place of the local church.

 Church asylum

 The Catholic Church has long offered housing to asylum seekers in the form of church asylum.
 In this tradition, the church provides sanctuary to asylum seekers for a short duration on their congregation's premises.

+During the nineteenth century in the United States, many churches, particularly the African Methodist Episcopal Zion Church, sheltered those escaping Southern slavery.
+Many of these churches assisted fugitive slaves and aligned themselves with the growing abolitionist movement in the northern United States.